dinkzilla/mdl-ext/src/lightboard/readme.md

 ## How to use the component programmatically
-The tests provides examples on how to use the component [programmatically](https://github.com/leifoolsen/mdl-ext/blob/master/test/lightboard/lightboard.spec.js).
+Refer to [snippets/lightboard.html](./snippets/lightboard.html) or the [tests](../../test/lightboard/lightboard.spec.js)
+for detailed usage.